- Dates & Rates

 - Fish off the deck for Tuna, Dorado, and Wahoo, then help prepare it for dinner for the rest of the crew

-- If the winds are favourable, make a stop in Barbados before the final destination of Martinique
+- If the winds are favourable, make a stop in St Martin before the final destination of Cuba

 You set sail from Palmeira, headed west.
 The north-easterly trade wind will carry you easily and quickly on your way as you get to grips with life on board.
 The first few days you’ll be adjusting to the rhythms of the waves and life at sea but not for long, as there’s a fantastic stop planned at Sao Nicolau, considered one of the most beautiful islands in the Cape Verde archipelago.
 Still wonderfully undiscovered, Sao Nicolau is a nature lover’s paradise.
 After your brief island stop it’s out into the wide open Atlantic Ocean.